jihyunca/portfolioblog/README.md

 This year, I mixed it a little bit and grouped with a few of my friends from university.
 We match perfectly, and our chemistry can get kind of out of hand which leaves us a little distracted at times, but nonetheless, we have a great time.

 After hours of debating on what to do, we wanted to fight an issue that is pounding with importance: the environment.
+We did this all by creating an application called GlassWings.

+We wanted to create a platform where any user, regardless of their property and income, could share what kind of insurance they bought based on the environmental factors of their property.
+Afterwards, GlassWings would predict the type of insurance and cost based on the user's location, and use real-time data from actual users.

 We made a web application called Glass Wings.

 ![alt text](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/000/829/724/datas/gallery.jpg)

 Tech Stack: